Tips to Ease Your Back Pain and Sore Joints

 Pregnancy and back pain go hand-in-hand.
 Because of the physical toll of bringing a child to full-term, it’s easy to see why three-quarters of pregnant women have aching back at some point in their pregnancy.
 Usually, that pain goes away after delivery, but sometimes it returns as you go about your new daily routine with your baby.
-Back pain is something new dads can suffer from, too, as they take care of their newborns.
+A research study on postpartum lower-back pain reports that more than 67% of women experience back pain directly after delivery and 37% of women report pain at follow-up exams.
+New mom back pain can be caused by a variety of factors, from breastfeeding to baby carriers.
+New dads can experience and suffer from back pain, too, as they take care of their newborns.

 The doctors at Unruh Spine Centers know that being a new parent is hard work.
 Parents often neglect their own needs when caring for their baby, leading to stress that can result in neck, back, joint pain and fatigue.
 Our mission is to help you live a pain-free life.
 Contact us today to schedule an appointment.